 For me it obeys the crucial principle of supporting the three pillars or better, stepping stones - namely the pelvis, spine and shoulder blades – upon which effective shoulder function ultimately depends on and it delivers this in a way acceptable to the wearer.

 This is still a medical brace, but components are cleverly concealed in an everyday looking gilet and since long-term wear may be necessary, adopting this design avoids any feeling of self-consciousness.

-Mr Ian Bayley is a senior consultant orthopaedic surgeon and shoulder expert, practicing at BMI Clementine Churchill Hospital, Harrow and at No 75 Harley Street, London.
+Mr Ian Bayley is a specialist shoulder consultant practicing at Circle Health Group, Clementine Churchill Hospital, Harrow and No 75 Harley Street, London.

 Mr Bayley was one of the iconic four who established shoulder surgery as a specialism in the UK.
 He was appointed as Clinical Director of the Spinal Injuries Unit at the Royal National Orthopaedic Hospital, Stanmore, when it opened in 1980.
 He also directed and established the Complex Shoulder Surgery Unit at Stanmore.